jburguete/MinGW-64-Make/README.md

 4. Optionally, install
 [Microsoft MPI](http://www.microsoft.com/en-sg/details.aspx?id=39961)

-	WARNING! at this point, if you have installed Microsoft Visual C++ you have to avoid the installation directory of the PATH environment variable.
-It interfere on the building process.
+	WARNING! at this point, if you have installed Microsoft Visual C++ and you have the installation directory included on the PATH environment variable, you must avoid it.
+It interferes on the building process.
 You can put the directory on the PATH when the building will be finished.

 5. Open a MSYS terminal, clone this repository and execute *make* command with 2 arguments: